EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Preliminaries

+In this work, the known mathematical identities listed in Table~\ref{tab:trig_identities} (in the appendix) are encoded as rewrite rules in $\mathcal{R}$.
+Section~\ref{sec:egg-define} applies these rewrite rules over the e-graph to generate a batch of symbolically equivalent expressions via matching (Figure~\ref{fig:rewrite-log}b) and substitution (Figure~\ref{fig:rewrite-log}c) operations.
+Implementation details of rewrite rules are provided in Appendix~\ref{apx:implement-rewrite}.

-\textbf{Symbolic Regression} searches for a closed-form expression from the experimental data, which are widely applied in diverse scientific domains~\citep{doi:10.1126/sciadv.abq0279}.
-Given a dataset ${D}=\{(\mathbf{x}_i, y_i)\}_{i=1}^N$, the task searches for the optimal expression $\phi^*$, that minimizes the averaged loss on the dataset:
+\textbf{Symbolic Regression (SR)} posits that experimental data are generated by an underlying closed-form expression, an assumption that is widely adopted across the sciences~\citep{doi:10.1126/sciadv.abq0279}.
+Given a dataset ${D}=\{(\mathbf{x}_i, y_i)\}_{i=1}^N$, the goal is to find an optimal expression $\phi^*$ that minimizes the loss:

-where $\Phi$ denotes the search space containing all expressions; the loss function $\ell$ measures the distance between the output of the candidate expression $\phi(\mathbf{x}_i,\mathbf{c})$ and the ground truth $y_i$.
-The coefficient $\mathbf{c}$ within expression $\phi$ are optimized on training data ${D}$ using optimizers, like BFGS~\citep{fletcher2000practical}.
-Since the search space of expressions $\Phi$ is exponentially large in the data dimension, finding the optimal expression is challenging.
-In fact, this task has been proven NP-hard~\citep{journal/tmlr/virgolin2022}.
-Recent works to mitigate this challenge are reviewed in section~\ref{sec:related}.
+where function $\ell$ measures the discrepancy between the prediction $\phi(\mathbf{x}_i,\mathbf{c})$ and the ground truth $y_i$.
+The coefficients $\mathbf{c}$ in $\phi$ are typically optimized on the training data ${D}$ using numerical optimizers such as BFGS~\citep{fletcher2000practical}.
+This problem is NP-hard~\citep{journal/tmlr/virgolin2022}, posing a major challenge for SR algorithms.
+Recent efforts to mitigate this challenge are reviewed in Section~\ref{sec:related}.